 Wifi.
 I end up sipping two iced long blacks and writing the hours away at concrete-floored, glass-walled, grey-painted Flock Café in Tiong Bahru (the only place with wifi on weekends, it seems) while watching hip, casually-dressed local Singaporeans and Europeans come and go and listening to the various British accents blend in with the soft Singlish.

-Learnings of the Week: The modern city state is more than a strict, humourless, polished and affluent microcosm of a Southeast Asian Disneyland with death penalty – beyond the chewing gum fines, caning, cute pagodas-style shopfronts and sparkling highrises there’s a lot of quirkiness and culture. // Cars only live till they’re 10 years old – then they get squeezed into little packages and sent off to sea.
-It’s for the environment. // There’s an egg auntie and an egg uncle at the Tiong Bahru Market – everyone favours either her or him; I’m still to pick my preference. // Buddhists have an annual festival to honour the hungry ancestor ghosts, where food and drinks are put out in the streets over night to satisfy the needs of the ghosts. // A bottle of decent wine in this state costs at least 50 SGD. // Put Singaporeans on a conveyer belt, or escalators, or anything that’s moving, and they’ll stop, stand still and simply take advantage of the ride.
+Learnings of the week: The modern city state is more than a strict, humourless, polished, and affluent microcosm of a Southeast Asian Disneyland with death penalty — beyond the chewing gum fines, caning, cute pagodas-style shopfronts, and shiny high rises there’s a lot of quirkiness and culture. // Cars only live till they’re 10 years old — then they get squeezed into little packages and sent off to sea.
+For the environment, they say. // There’s an egg auntie and an egg uncle at the Tiong Bahru Market: everyone favours either her or him; I’m still to pick my preference. // Buddhists have an annual festival to honour the hungry ancestor ghosts, where food and drinks are put out in the streets over night to satisfy the needs of the ghosts. // A bottle of decent wine is at least 50 bucks. // Put Singaporeans on a conveyer belt, or escalators, or anything that’s moving, and they’ll stop, stand still, and simply take advantage of the ride.
 If something else is efficient for you, why waste any energy?